Xyclade/MachineLearning/Readme.md

 ```

 Now that we have the training data for both the ham and the spam email, we can start building 2 [TDM's](http://en.wikipedia.org/wiki/Document-term_matrix).
-But before we show you the code for this, lets first explain shortly why we actually need this.
+But before we show you the code for this, let's first explain shortly why we actually need this.
 The TDM will contain **ALL** words which are contained in the bodies of the training set, including frequency rate.
 However, since frequency might not be the best measure (as 1 email which contains 1.000.000 times the word 'cake' would mess up the complete table) we will also compute the **occurrence rate**.
 By this we mean, the amount of documents that contain that specific term.
-So lets start off with generating the two TDM's.
+So let's start off with generating the two TDM's.

 ```scala